 Upper secondary education (framhaldsskóli)

 Upper secondary education is not compulsory, but anyone who has completed compulsory education has the right to enter an upper secondary school.
 Students are usually between 16and 20 years of age.
 General academic education is primarily organised as a three-year course leading to a matriculation examination.
 The length of the courses in vocational education varies, lasting from one semester to ten, but most prevalent are three-year courses.
 The Upper Secondary School Act No 92/2008.

 Higher education (háskólar)

 The modern Icelandic system of higher education dates back to the foundation of the University of Iceland in 1911.
 The legal framework covering higher education in Iceland is the Higher Education Act No 63/2006.
-The acts apply to institutions providing higher education leading to a degree and which have been accredited by the Ministry of Education, Science and Culture.
+The acts apply to institutions providing higher education leading to a degree and which have been accredited by the Ministry of Higher Education, Science and Innovation.
 The ministry has also issued the National Qualification Framework for Iceland No 80/2007,a systematic description of the structure of education and degrees awarded in higher education that is specifically based on learning outcomes.
 All accredited higher education institutes in Iceland must follow this framework.

-The Minister of Education, Science and Culture grants accreditation to Higher Education Institutions that fulfil the criteria laid down in national legislation as well as internationally accepted criteria.
+The Minister of Higher Education, Science and Innovation grants accreditation to Higher Education Institutions that fulfil the criteria laid down in national legislation as well as internationally accepted criteria.
 Accreditation is also field based, with each institution being limited to teaching and research in those fields and subfields of academia in which they are accredited.
 The Quality Board for Icelandic Higher Education has issued a Quality Enhancement Framework (QEF2) that includes elements on reviews at the institutional and subject levels as well as continuing and additional accreditation of HEIs.

-There are currently seven higher education institutions in Iceland that fall under the auspices of the Ministry of Education, Science and Culture and are governed by the Higher Education Act No 63/2006.
+There are currently seven higher education institutions in Iceland that fall under the auspices of the Ministry of Higher Education, Science and Innovation and are governed by the Higher Education Act No 63/2006.